yugokato/pytest-data-loader/README.md

 - `parametrizer_func`: A function to customize how the loaded data should be split
 - `filter_func`: A function to filter the split data parts.
 Only matching parts are included as test parameters
 - `process_func`: A function to adjust the shape of each split data before passing it to the test function
-- `id_func`: A function to generate a parameter ID for each test parameter, supported only when lazy_loading is `False`
+- `id_func`: A function to generate a parameter ID for each part data

 ### @parametrize_dir
 - `lazy_loading`: Enable or disable lazy loading